Learn the Facts About Paying Your Electricity Bill

 - Billing period: The time span between meter readings is considered your billing period.
 You are charged for the electricity you used between the start and end of the billing cycle.

 - Payments since your last bill:If you have made any additional payments since your last billing cycle, they should be listed on your electric bill.

 - Kilowatt hour total: Your retail provider should include how many kWh you used within a billing cycle.
-The majority of the costs associated with your Texas electric bill are based on how many kWh you use during a billing cycle.
+Much of the cost associated with your Texas electric bill is based on how many kWh you use during a billing cycle.
 The fewer kWh you use, the more you could save on your energy bill.